 That’s where disability insurance for self-employed professionals can be a lifesaver.
 It covers your expenses and keeps your business afloat while you recover.

-Don't overlook this vital coverage - it secures your financial future in the face of the unexpected.
+Don’t overlook this vital coverage - securing the best disability insurance ensures your financial future in the face of the unexpected.

 What Self-Employed Professionals Need to Know About Long-Term Disability Insurance